-Micro marketing is that type of marketing strategy which tends to target a specific group of customers within a niche market.
+Micro marketing is that type of marketing strategy that tends to target a specific group of customers within a niche market.
 The approach to micro marketing strategy is somewhat the same that is used in target marketing.
 This marketing strategy makes the marketer consider specific attributes that will set apart the targeted market segment.

 This form of marketing calls the marketer to determine the specific needs likes and dislikes.
 In this way, matching consumers with the product being offered becomes a lot easier.
 This approach is most often very successful as the customers develop a sense of being important to the marketer and directs their efforts towards connected with the product more through a personal level and less from a general level.